 Frequently Asked Questions

 Can I start this process before my child is born?
 YES, we recommend doing so.

 Can we Baptize in a place other than the Church?
-The Rite of Baptism indicates that it should normally be celebrated in a Parish Church.
-We do not ordinarily do baptisms outside of Church.
+The Rite of Baptism indicates that it should generally be celebrated in a Parish Church.
+Therefore, we do not ordinarily do baptisms outside of Church.

 Who holds the child during Baptism?
-The Rite of Baptism indicates that ordinarily the mother holds her child during Baptism.
+The Rite of Baptism indicates that ordinarily, the mother holds her child during Baptism.